mikeoc61/currency_monitor/README.md

 Currency Monitor provides an easy way to monitor a basket of foreign currencies.
-Using the Currency Layer Web Service, the program queries the service for the latest quotations relative to the US dollar (USD) displays results.
+Using the Currency Layer Web Service, the program queries the service for the latest quotations relative to the US dollar (USD) and displays results.
 Using the free tier, price quotes are guaranteed to be no more than 60 minutes old.
 More frequent updates are available at higher price tiers.